eqan/Embeddable-AI-Customer-Support-Widget/readme.md

   - Google Calendar integration works correctly: Fulfilled via Calendly.
   - Human handoff form and email system functions properly: Fulfilled using EmailJS and the in-built issue tracking.
-  - All interactions are logged to database: Fulfilled with PostgreSQL
+  - All interactions are logged to database: Fulfilled with PostgreSQL and Sentry.
   - AI provides relevant responses: Fulfilled by Gemini 2.0 with Google Search capabilities.
 - **User Experience (20%):**